METALS-Nickel hits 3-week high on Fed rate cut signal, China growth hopes

 * NICKEL BALANCE: In the first four months of the year, the global nickel deficit narrowed to 27,200 tonnes from a deficit of 59,400 tonnes in the same period of 2018, data showed.

-* COPPER STRIKE: LME copper climbed 1.4% to $5,999 a tonne, having touched $6,027, the strongest since May 21, after unions at Chile’s Chuquicamata mine called on members to reject a sweetened contract offer from Codelco, the world’s largest copper producer.
+* COPPER STRIKE: LME copper gained 0.9% to end at $5,973 a tonne, having touched $6,027, the strongest since May 21, after unions at Chile’s Chuquicamata mine called on members to reject a sweetened contract offer from Codelco, the world’s largest copper producer.

 * ALUMINIUM OUTPUT: Global primary aluminium output rose to 5.438 million tonnes in May from a revised 5.222 million tonnes in April, data showed.